turbot/steampipe-mod-oci-insights/dashboards/database/docs/database_autonomous_db_report_age.md

 This report answers the following questions:

-- How old are my autonomous DBs?
+- How old are my autonomous databases?
 - What state are they in?